-The following special school funds, none of which require special application, are also used to support students at the Divinity School.
+The following special school funds, none of which requires special application, are also used to support students at the Divinity School.

-THE MARY JANE STRICKLER AND ADAM GILLESPIE ADAMS SCHOLARSHIP.
+THE MARY JANE STRICKLER AND ADAM GILLESPIE ADAMS SCHOL-ARSHIP.
 Established in 2011 by Madeline R. Adams (A'56) and Howell E. Adams Jr. (BE'53) of Atlanta, Georgia, for financial support of deserving students at the Divinity School.